flightjs/generator-flight/README.md

 yo flight <app-name>
 ```

-**N.B.** All your Node and client-side dependencies will be installed automatically
+**N.B.** All your Node and client-side dependencies will be installed
-unless you include the `--skip-install` option.
+automatically (using Bower) unless you include the `--skip-install` option.

 ## All generators and their output